jwerd/trsadmin/README.md

     'charset' => 'utf8',
 ];
 ```

+**NOTE:** Yii won't create the database for you, this has to be done manually before you can access it.

 Also check and edit the other files in the `config/` directory to customize your application.